 I am thrilled to have been able to achieve that goal.
-Since 2000, I have been working as a licensed Naturopathic Doctor, seeing people, from infants to the elderly, and everyone in between.
-I treat a variety of health concerns, ranging from frequent colds, digestive difficulties; allergies, weight management; endocrine disorders, menstrual problems; infertility disorders, ADHD; cardiovascular disease; multiple sclerosis, and cancer.
+Since 2000, I have been working as a licensed Naturopathic Doctor, treating people whose ages range from infants to the elderly.
+I see people with a variety of health concerns, ranging from frequent colds, digestive difficulties; allergies, weight management; endocrine disorders, menstrual problems; infertility disorders, ADHD; cardiovascular disease; multiple sclerosis, and cancer.

 Aside from my practice, I have been heavily involved in teaching at various colleges.
 From 2009-2017, I was the Lead Instructor of the Physical Examination course at The Canadian College of Homeopathic Medicine.
-Since 2000, I have been a Clinical Instructor for several courses at The Canadian College of Naturopathic Medicine, including Acupuncture and Fundamentals of Naturopathic Medicine; and currently I am a Clinical instrucor in Third Year Orthopedics , as well as Second and Third Year Spinal Manipulation.
+Since 2000, I have been a Clinical Instructor for several courses at The Canadian College of Naturopathic Medicine, including Acupuncture, Fundamentals of Naturopathic Medicine, Orthopedics, and Naturopathic Spinal and Peripheral Joint Manipulation.
 I also devote a portion of my time toward lecturing around the city, giving seminars on the various ways that people can optimize their health.

 Working as a Naturopathic Doctor isn't just a career for me, it's a passion that I am privileged to do.
 And not only am I passionate about my work, I'm passionate about my patients.
 The beauty about this is that patients feel the same way about me as I do about them.
 They banded together to help me receive The Thornhill Liberal Newspaper's 2015 and 2016 "Reader's Choice Top Naturopathic Doctor" Award" .
 And when I help patients, I feel like I am doing what I am meant to do--to help people achieve wellness to the best of my abilities, with all the care, thoughtfulness, and dedication that I can give.